forsyde/forsyde-io/docs/usage/catalog.markdown

 ### forsyde::io::lib::hierarchy::implementation::synthetizable::PeriodicTask

-This simple refinement stores the amount of simply periodic sub tasks that a task can generate given its incoming stimulators.
+This simple refinement stores the amount of simply periodic subtasks that a task can generate given its incoming stimulators.

 Refines: `forsyde::io::lib::hierarchy::behavior::execution::Task`